-Sydney Metro manages the delivery of services and maintenance of the Metro North West Line through an operations, trains and systems (OTS) contract, which includes management of all operational and maintenance activities for the line.
+Sydney Metro manages the delivery of services and maintenance of the M1 Line through an operations, trains and systems contract, which includes management of all operational and maintenance activities for the line.
 The 15-year public private partnership (PPP) is between Sydney Metro and the Northwest Rapid Transit consortium.
 Metro Trains Sydney (MTS) is Northwest Rapid Transit's operations and maintenance contractor.
-MTS is a joint venture of MTR Corporation (60% shareholding), John Holland Group (20%) and UGL Rail (20%), a division of United Group Limited.
+MTS is a joint venture of MTR Corporation (60 per cent shareholding), John Holland Group (20 per cent) and UGL Rail (20 per cent), a division of United Group Limited.

-The soon to be completed Metro City & Southwest Line joins up with the Metro North West Line.
-In 2019, Sydney Metro extended the PPP contract to include the operation and maintenance of the combined lines for services between Tallawong and Bankstown.
-The future operation of Metro Western Sydney Airport has been awarded to the Parklife Metro consortium, comprising Plenary Origination Pty Ltd, Webuild SpA, RATP Development SA, Siemens Mobility Pty Ltd, Siemens Mobility GmbH, Siemens Project Ventures GmbH and Siemens Mobility Austria GmbH.
+In 2019, Sydney Metro extended the PPP contract for existing services from Tallawong to Chatswood to include the operations and maintenance for the extended line to Bankstown.
+The future operation of Metro Western Sydney Airport has been awarded to the Parklife Metro consortium, comprising Plenary Origination Pty Ltd, Webuild SpA, RATP Développement S.A., Siemens Mobility Pty Ltd, Siemens Mobility GmbH, Siemens Project Ventures GmbH and Siemens Mobility Austria GmbH.
 The contract to deliver the stations, systems, trains, and 15 years of operations and maintenance has the largest scope of any Sydney Metro contract awarded to date, and is the largest PPP awarded in NSW.
-The contract includes 12 new metro trains, construction of six new stations between St Marys and the new aerotropolis, core rail systems and the stabling and maintenance facility to be built at Orchard Hills.
+The contract includes 12 new metro trains, construction of six new stations between St Marys and Bradfield (location of the new aerotropolis), core rail systems and the stabling and maintenance facility to be built at Orchard Hills.